 By governing the country, boosting trade, scientific development, and safety, the citizens ensured the Republic of the Seven United Netherlands (ruled by the bourgeoisie) became powerful and prosperous.
 Notice them in Rembrandt’s ‘The Anatomy Lesson of Dr Deijman’ and portraits of Civic Guards like Govert Flinck and Nicolaes Pickenoy.

-Audio Tour: The included audio tour will guide you through the history of extraordinary art by masters of the Golden Age.
+Audio Tour: The included audio tour will guide you through the history of extraordinary art by masters of the 17th century.

 Show your smartphone ticket at the entrance of the gallery.